rtoal/plang-glossary/README.md

 A language construct wrapping a collection of (usually encapsulated) related entities, providing an interface to other modules of a system.

 ### Monad
-Roughly, a type whose values are wrappings over a base type, supporting operations to (1) wrap a value and (2) assoicatively chain functions that produce wrapped values from unwrapped values; such that first function is both a left and right identity for the second.
+Roughly, a type whose values are wrappings over a base type, supporting operations to (1) wrap a value and (2) associatively chain functions that produce wrapped values from unwrapped values; such that first function is both a left and right identity for the second.
 (Example: Lists and Optionals are monads: the first operation puts an item into a singleton list or optional; the second is the `flatMap` you know and love from JavaScript.)

 ### Monitor
 An object or module providing mutually exclusive access among its clients to achieve thread safety.

 ### Nullish
-An value representing the absence of a value (e.g., `null`) or the lack of information about a value (e.g., `undefined`)
+A value representing the absence of a value (e.g., `null`) or the lack of information about a value (e.g., `undefined`)

 ### Object
 (1) In C and other low-level languages, an entity in a program intended to be stored in memory.
-(2) In OOP, an instance of class.
+(2) In object-oriented programming, an instance of class.

 ### Operator
 A function generally, though not necessarily, named with non-alphanumeric symbols that computes well-known (often algebraic) and widely applicable operations.